wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/4-troubleshoot-direct-routing-issues.md

 - Check that the normalization rules are in the correct dial plan.
 Dial plans are used in sequence and merged with the plan above in the hierarchy.
 If you have modified the global dial plan, this will be merged with the service dial plan.
 If you have created one or more user dial plans, these will be merged with the global dial plan.
 You do not, for example, need to add a country code because that is already in the service dial plan.
 - Test each dial plan by entering a phone number and selecting Test.
-- Rarely, users are forced to type in five or more digits, even though a dial plan normalization rule is in place to allow short digit dialling.
+- Rarely, users are forced to type in five or more digits, even though a dial plan normalization rule is in place to allow short digit dialing.
 As a workaround, users should type the full number instead of the shortened number.

 ### Review the SBC log